OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 <PublicPreviewBannerPartial />

 As part of the activity of an Orbit chain, different fees are collected with every transaction.
-All these fees are collected as a single amount (the transaction fees), but are internally split into different components depending on their purpose.
+These fees are collected as a single amount (the transaction fees) but are internally split into different components depending on their purpose.
 Each component can also be transferred to a different fee collector address that can be configured on your chain.

-This guide describes the different fees that are collected, and explains how to specify the fee collector address on your chain for each specific fee type.
+This guide describes the different fees that are collected, and explains how to specify the fee collector address on your chain for each fee type.

 ## What fees are collected on an Orbit chain?

-There are 4 fee types that are collected on every transaction of an Orbit chain:
+There are four fee types that are collected on every transaction of an Orbit chain:

-- **Orbit base fee**: fees paid for the execution of the transaction on the chain based on the minimum base price configured.
+- **Orbit base fee**: fees paid for executing the transaction on the chain based on the minimum base price configured.

-- **Orbit surplus fee**: if the chain is congested (i.e., the base price paid for the transaction is higher than the minimum base price), these fees account for the execution of the transaction on the chain based on any gas price paid above the minimum base price configured.
+- **Orbit surplus fee**: if the chain is congested (i.e., the base price paid for the transaction is higher than the minimum base price), these fees account for executing the transaction on the chain based on any gas price paid above the minimum base price configured.

 - **Parent chain base fee**: relative fees paid for posting the transaction on the parent chain.
-This is calculated based on the transaction's estimated size and the current view of the parent chain's base fee.
+This amount is calculated based on the transaction's estimated size and the current view of the parent chain's base fee.

 - **Parent chain surplus fee**: if configured, these are extra fees rewarded to the batch poster.